Student Handbook - Paying for College

 Payment of Tuition and Fees

 Students may pay tuition and fees by check/credit card or deferred payment plan online at svcc.edu/soar.
-Students using financial aid should contact Financial Assistance before making payment.
-Students may pay by cash, check or credit card in the Business Office at 815.835.6295.
+Students using financial aid should contact Financial Assistance before making payment arrangements.
+Students may also pay by credit/debit card by calling the Business Office at 815.835.6295.
 Contact the Business Office (RM 1H01, svcc.edu/business-office) for cash and check payment options.
-After normal business hours, payment can be made at the Student Services Center.
-For additional information, call 815.835.6267.
+After normal business hours, a payment drop box is available on campus.
+To setup a deferred payment plan, visit svcc.edu/pay.

 Petition for Tuition Refund